jeanleos/terrain-destruction/README.md

 We added a new noise for generating terrain.
 To maintain a future-proof architecture, we moved the generation to a new structure named NoiseGenerator which includes Perlin, Simplex and Fbm.

 After testing on low-end devices, the project seems unoptimised with the latest modifications.
 Indeed, the new collision system requires more calculations for each bounce, therefore we used parallelism for effects with `rayon`.
+Likewise, we observed that Quadtree used a recursive version of for the `query` function, it is now iterative.
+Finally, an final observation for general optimisation is that our drawing function was ineffective due to its nature: it was filling each InstanceArray and drawing it afterwards.
+It is now cached and generated once in the terrain generation function and for each "deletion" of the terrain, we change the color to white.

 ## Authors